kblandonv/ppi_pl_BLANDONka/Proyectos/Test_Triduum-main/README.md

 ***

 ## General Info
 Ecommerce API built in Django rest framework using Python.
-Project was developed by Kevin Andres Blandon Velez for Triduum.
+Project was developed by Kevin Andres Blandon Velez.

 ## Technologies
 ***